 I became driven to get back the young woman I could hardly remember who had such a vibrant active life after childbirth and was able to engage it full on.

-In my experience treatment was implying sustainability or acceleration of illness, and I was not interested in sustaining either a drug laden model with all of it's inherent collateral side effects, or an increasingly bleak, downward spiral quality of life.
+In my experience treatment was implying sustainability or acceleration of illness, I had to be on insulin to survive... but what about the other factors to treatment?
+I was not interested in sustaining either a drug laden model with all of it's inherent collateral side effects, or an increasingly bleak, downward spiral quality of life.